enif77/EFrt/README.md

 ## Heaps

   - Data heap: Main heap for user data.
 It is an array of bytes.
-Words working with it are ensuring the cell alignment, when needed.
+Words working with it are ensuring the cell/char etc. alignment, when needed.
-  - Object heap: Hold any objects and strings.
+  - Object heap: Holds all objects and strings.

 ## Libraries